 And if you add a tablespoon or two of natural Greek yogurt on top, you can get an added protein boost.

 Applesauce can offer a quick, low-fiber source of fuel for short runs.

 12. Energy bars

-13. 6 ounces plain greek yogurt with 1 medium peach or fresh fruit
+13. 6 ounces plain greek yogurt with one medium peach or fresh fruit

 This is a great pre-run for any runner who is on the go.
-It is super quick to fix and if you love peach it is a great snack option for the Summer either before or after your run.
+It is super quick to fix, and if you love peaches, it is a great snack option for the Summer, either before or after your run.

 If you don’t have greek yogurt, low-fat yogurt will work.
-Strawberries, raspberries, blackberries, and blueberries make a great alternative when in season.
+Strawberries, raspberries, blackberries, and blueberries make great alternatives when in season.

 14. Fig Newton cookies